Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

     * Git over https access (they should use :ref:`Access Keys <access-keys>`.)
     * Subversion access (they should use :ref:`SVN Tokens <svn-plugin-use-token>`.)

-    Access to **SOAP API is no longer possible** for users that switch to OpenID Connect.
+    Access to **SOAP API & Webdav is no longer possible** for users that switch to OpenID Connect.

 Generic Provider
 ****************